-Satoimo (Taro) potatoes are rather small in Japan, definitely not a fist size like the Taro I often see in Australia.
-Japanese Satoimo potatoes are available in frozen from many Asian grocery stores.
+‘Satoimo’ (Taro) that you find in Japan are rather small, definitely not a fist size like the Taro I often see in Australia.
+Japanese ‘Satoimo’ are available in frozen from many Asian grocery stores.
 I love its creamy & slimy texture.
 This dish is called ‘Nikkorogashi’ in Japan, and it means ‘Cook & Roll’.
 You cook them in the sauce and roll them when the sauce thickens.
 It’s one of the most popular home cooking dishes.
-Using frozen Satoimo potatoes, it’s easy to make.
+Using frozen ‘Satoimo’, it’s easy to cook.

 3 to 4 servings